-Pursuant to Public Resources Code section 6890, the Permit was approved by the Office of the Attorney General as compliant with the applicable provisions of the law.
+5. Pursuant to Public Resources Code section 6890, the permit has been approved by the Office of the Attorney General as compliant with the applicable provisions of the law.

 EXHIBITS:

 - A. Land Description

 - B. Site and Location Map

 - C. Mineral Prospecting Permit